Pleasure to Kill: Commercial performance

 Coinciding with the 2017 remastered issue, Pleasure to Kill charted for the first time 31 years after its release, and peaked at number 99 on the German album charts.
 The remastered edition of the band's 1989 album Extreme Aggression charted on the same day.

 Accolades

 Pleasure to Kill was ranked at number four on Loudwires top ten list of "Thrash Albums NOT Released by the Big 4".

 In popular culture

 The song "Awakening of the Gods" appeared in the video game Grand Theft Auto IV: The Lost and Damned in the radio station Liberty City Hardcore.
+The album's material has also made appearances in the Netflix series Dark.